-Eloquentia Perfecta: Oral and Visual Communication Core Requirement Core component title Oral and Visual Communication: CMM 12 that meet component SLOs, including cou Minimum credit hours 3 Core-specific pre-/co-requisites and/or requirements Should be completed during a student's f irst 60 credit hours at SLU Core component summary Eloquentia Perfecta: Oral and Visual Communication Core Courses are part of a rigorous and cohesive set of courses designed to cultivate "perfect eloquence" in writing, speaking and other forms of creative public expression in alignment with the foundational goals of the Jesuit Ratio Studiorum .
-In these courses, students are trained in the five duties of the rhetorician: invention, arrangement, style, memory, and delivery.
-Courses that satisfy the Oral and Visual Communication requirement develop students' ability to prepare and deliver effective oral and visual messages and arguments within academic and professional contexts and advocate for the common good.
-Students advance their oral and visual communication skills through assignments that require them to consider their own positions, present audience-appropriate messages and arguments, and acknowledge multiple and contradictory perspectives.
-In this process, students learn to evaluate oral and visual arguments and reflect on the ways in which identity, values and diverse cultural contexts shape their own and others' oral and visual communication.
-They also reflect on the ways in which rhetorically fluent communication is vital to ethical public discourse, understood as effective communication in service of the common good.
-Core component learning outcomes Students who complete this Core component will be able to: Analyze oral and visual messages and arguments and their implications from multiple and contradictory perspectives Critically examine how identity, values and diverse cultural contexts shape and inform oral and visual communication Prepare and deliver well-organized, well-supported, and audience-appropriate oral and visual messages and arguments Collaborate effectively within a group communication experience Reflect on the ways in which rhetorically proficient oral and visual communication contributes to ethical public discourse Core SLO(s) that this component is Introduce Develop Achieve designed to intentionally advance SLO 2, SLO 3, SLO 4, SLO 5, SLO 8 SLO 4, SLO 5
+Eloquentia Perfecta: Oral and \ /isual Communication Core Requirement Core component title 00; CMMK 1210 / CORE 1950 or approved ε urses offered in languages other than English Minimum credit hours 3 Core-specific pre-/co-requisites and/or requirements Should be completed during a student's f irst 60 credit hours at SLU Core component summary designed to cultivate "perfect eloquence" alignment with the foundational goals of duties of the rhetorician: invention, arrar Communication requirement develop stu arguments within academic and profession and visual communication skills through a audience-appropriate messages and arguments, students learn to evaluate oral a diverse cultural contexts shape their own munication Core Courses are part of a rigore, in writing, speaking and other forms of creative Jesuit Ratio Studiorum.
+In these courses agement, style, memory, and delivery.
+Course dents' ability to prepare and deliver effective that contexts and advocate for the common assignments that require them to consider the imments, and acknowledge multiple and context and others' oral and visual communication is vital to ethical public discourse, understood sative public expression in s, students are trained in the five ses that satisfy the Oral and Visual ve oral and visual messages and a good.
+Students advance their oral heir own positions, present radictory perspectives.
+In this is in which identity, values and .
+They also reflect on the ways in Core component learning outcomes Students who complete this Core component will be able to: Analyze oral and visual messages and arguments and their implications from multiple and contradictory perspectives Critically examine how identity, values and diverse cultural contexts shape and inform oral and visual communication Prepare and deliver well-organized, well-supported, and audience-appropriate oral and visual messages and arguments Collaborate effectively within a group communication experience Reflect on the ways in which rhetorically proficient oral and visual communication contributes to ethical public discourse Core SLO(s) that this component is Introduce Develop Achieve designed to intentionally advance SLO 2, SLO 3, SLO 4, SLO 5, SLO 8 SLO 4, SLO 5